lepinsk/rclone/docs/content/flags.md

-      --no-console                          Hide console window (supported on Windows only) --no-unicode-normalization            Don't normalize unicode characters in filenames --password-command SpaceSepList       Command for supplying password for encrypted configuration --retries int                         Retry operations this many times if they fail (default 3) --retries-sleep Duration              Interval between retrying operations if they fail, e.g. 500ms, 60s, 5m (0 to disable) (default 0s)
+      --no-console                          Hide console window (supported on Windows only) --no-unicode-normalization            Don't normalize unicode characters in filenames --password-command SpaceSepList       Command for supplying password for encrypted configuration --retries int                         Retry operations this many times if they fail, including the initial attempt (default 3)
+      --retries-sleep Duration              Interval between retrying operations if they fail, e.g. 500ms, 60s, 5m (0 to disable) (default 0s)
       --temp-dir string                     Directory rclone will use for temporary files (default "/tmp") --use-mmap                            Use mmap allocator (see docs)